Commissioner Skip Prince

 Ellis T. "Skip" Prince Bio

-Ellis T. "Skip" Prince, III is in his third season as commissioner of the United States Hockey League.
-Prince, a native of Virginia, comes to the USHL from The Prince Companies, a consulting firm he started in 2004.
+Ellis T. "Skip" Prince, III has been with the USHL since 2008 serving as President and Commissioner of the League.
+The native of Virginia, comes to the USHL from The Prince Companies, a consulting firm he started in 2004.
 Prior to starting his practice, Prince was a senior advisor to the Canadian Football League, and from 2001-2003 served as president and chief executive officer of the Montreal Alouettes, where he oversaw the repositioning of the franchise (and, in 2002, the club's first Grey Cup in 25 years).
 While in Montreal, Prince was named to a list of the "Top Ten Most Influential People in Canadian Sport."
 On the hockey side, his resume is similarly impressive; Prince spent nine years as vice president of the National Hockey League (1991-2000), where he was responsible for the league and team television and business operations, as well as many of its business development initiatives including NHL International.
 He has also been the vice president of Anschutz Properties, precursor to AEG and the parent company of the National Hockey League's Los Angeles Kings as well as teams and venues worldwide.
 Prince graduated from Yale University in 1974 with a double major in political science and anthropology.
 He was a member of the Bulldogs' varsity football and tennis teams, and earned honors as a National Merit Scholar, Yale Scholar, and a Rhodes Scholar Finalist.
 He is a 1977 graduate with honors of the University of Virginia School of Law.
 He resides in Chicago, IL.